allanlasser/poe/README.md

 ### Install

-We suggest using [Yarn](https://yarnpkg.com) to install packages.
-It's fast and simple.

-1. `npm install -g yarn`
-2. `yarn`
+`npm install`

 This should install the relevant packages to your machine.

 **A note on adding dependencies**

-When a new dependency is added to the project, the docker containers for Feathers and Packages will need to be rebuilt, in order to install the new packages.
+When a new dependency is added to the project, the docker containers for Feathers and Webpack will need to be rebuilt, in order to install the new packages.
 For this reason, you may find it easier to run the Feathers and Webpack services from your own host machine, after their packages have been installed.
 Remember that the addresses Feathers uses for Postgres and Redis will have to be adjusted to use `localhost`, instead of their Docker-provided hosts.

 ### Test